Festa Major in Barcelona 2026

 Festa Major de la Barceloneta

 Barceloneta is a neighbourhood that has played a very important role in the history of Barcelona.
-Back in the day, it was a seafarers’ and fishermen’s neighbourhood, but also has an important past of workers and craftsmen.
+Back in the day, it was a seafarers’ and fishermen’s neighbourhood, but it also had a significant history of workers and craftsmen.
 The land where Barceloneta is now located was reclaimed from the sea.
-The Festa’ is held in honour of Sant Miquel del Port, who was chosen as the neighbourhood’s saint by St Michael; the captain-general of Catalonia.
+The Festa is held in honour of Sant Miquel del Port, who was chosen as the neighbourhood’s saint by Sant Miguel, the captain-general of Catalonia.

 October